Best College Student Credit Cards

 Here are a few more options with similar benefits:

-- Capital One Journey Student Rewards: No annual fee or foreign transaction fees, plus you can get up to 1.25% cash back.
+- Journey® Student Credit Card from Capital One®: No annual fee or foreign transaction fees, plus you can get up to 1.25% cash back.
 It is offered to consumers with low-credit and an upgrade to higher credit limits is available after 5 months.